 Flexible Spending Accounts (FSAs) are employer-sponsored.
 These tax-advantaged accounts allow individuals to set aside money before taxes are taken out.
 The money taken out can cover eligible medical care, dental services, and vision expenses, including dental implants.

 Contributions are deducted from your paycheck and reduce your taxable income.
-FSAs contribution have a yearly limited amount set by the IRS.
+FSA contributions have a yearly limited amount set by the IRS.

 FSA funds must typically be used within the plan year you put the money in.
-Some so these plans offer a grace period or limited carryover options are the next year.
+Some of these plans offer a grace period or limited carryover options for the next year.

 For dental implants, an FSA can help cover out-of-pocket costs like tooth extraction procedures, bone grafting, and follow-up care.
 Using an FSA account makes the investment more affordable.